eocron/RimMod/README.md

 # Usage

  - Paste all steam workshop links in links.txt file.
- - Edit path to mod folder
+ - Edit path to mod folder in appsettings.json
  - Run tool

 You can also run it from console: